brandonjames868/event-sound-planner/README.md

-# Easy User Authentication for React Apps

-This repository hosts a React project that defines a Single-Page Application (SPA).
-You'll secure access to some of its routes using Auth0 User Authentication.
+# Event Sound Planner

+This repository hosts the front-end application for the Event Sound Planner web app.
+The goal of this web application was to:

 ## Get Started